Battle of the Works: Millwork vs Casework

-Architectural millwork can be done for literally any industry and property under the sun.
-At BluEntCAD, we’ve worked with clients who wanted custom millwork drafting done for the Healthcare, Retail, and Hospitality industries as well as for commercial residential and industrial real-estate purposes.
+Architectural millwork can be done for any industry and property under the sun.
+At BluEntCAD, we’ve worked with clients who wanted custom millwork drafting for the healthcare, retail, and hospitality industries as well as for commercial, residential and industrial real-estate purposes.

 Since millwork is built with customer-specific requirements, it adds a personal touch to the interiors of your building.
-You can get custom wood paneling drafting done and custom cabinet drafting done to create beautiful wood pieces with intricate designs to accentuate your house interiors and exteriors.
+You can get custom wood paneling drafting and custom cabinet drafting done to create beautiful wood pieces with intricate designs that accentuate your house interiors and exteriors.

-- Quality to your taste With casework, you do not get to choose the kind of wood you want or the kind of texture and finish you want your furnishings to have.
-This is addressed with custom millwork.
-You can work with millwork drafting company to explain what you want in the finished product, the way you want it and how you want it to look.
+With casework, you do not get to choose the kind of wood, texture, or furnishings you want.
+This is taken care of with custom millwork.
+You can work with your millwork drafting company to explain what you want in your finished product, the way you want it, and how you want it to look.